 - Take a few minutes to read the handout, Feedback on Commentary. - Choose two that you think are better than others based on the criteria from the previous slide. - Discuss at your table why you think they are better and come to consensus. - Whole group: What are the characteristics of good feedback? - 8.
 Present: Feedback should cause thinking and provide guidance on how to improve.
 Look at the sample comments on the next page.
 There is also a copy in the Appendix.
-Choose comments that are most likely to advance learning. - ➤ What characteristics do they share?
+Choose comments that are most likely to advance learning. - 9.
+Let's work together in groups to develop a rubric for good commentary.
+You set up the rubric in your own format and be prepared to share it with the whole group. - What characteristics do they share?

-Trainer's Note: Give participants time to read the comments, discuss their thinking and determine what characterizes good feedback. - After participants have read through the ten comments, have them choose two that will provide a student with better feedback.
-Have them come to consensus at their table about two exemplary examples of feedback commentary. - Extension if you have time: Have them choose one example of feedback that will not benefit a student and explain how to make it better. - ➤ Use a chart to write down participants ideas about good feedback and discuss ideas. - 9.
-Conclude: By checking for understanding and misunderstanding regularly, teachers can modify instruction to meet students' needs sooner rather than later. - 10.
+Trainer's Note: Give participants time to read the comments, discuss their thinking and determine what characterizes good feedback.

+- ➤ After participants have read through the ten comments, have them choose two that will provide a student with better feedback.
+Have them come to consensus at their table about two exemplary examples of feedback commentary. - ➤ Extension if you have time: Have them choose one example of feedback that will not benefit a student and explain how to make it better. - > Use a chart to write down participants ideas about good feedback and discuss ideas.

+- 10. Conclude: By checking for understanding and misunderstanding regularly, teachers can modify instruction to meet students' needs sooner rather than later. - 11.
 Transition: Providing effective commentary takes practice, which is what we're going to do next.
 Do you have any questions about this first part of the workshop before we go on?
 [Allow for questions.]